-Indonesia Plans To Move Its Capital To Borneo From Jakarta
+Jakarta Is Crowded And Sinking, So Indonesia Is Moving Its Capital To Borneo

 If it all goes according to plan, Indonesia will carry out an idea that was first discussed decades ago, but one that has never gained enough traction.
 Widodo says the current project is the result of three years' worth of intense study.

-A detailed plan has not yet been announced about what the change could mean for Indonesia's international partners — specifically, whether they will need to build new embassies, or if a diplomatic center might remain in Jakarta.
-The capital is also home to the regional ASEAN Secretariat.
+A detailed plan has not yet been announced about what the change could mean for Indonesia's international partners — specifically, whether they will need to build new embassies or whether a diplomatic center might remain in Jakarta.
+The city is also home to the regional ASEAN Secretariat.

 By contrast, Borneo's status is far from the regional travel and business hub that defines Jakarta.
 And Widodo says it's the weight of Jakarta's combined status that makes it vital to move the capital.
 Seeking to bolster support for his plan, the president said via Twitter that as the hub of government and trade, Jakarta currently bears a burden that is too heavy.

 Indonesia isn't the only country looking to move its capital.
 In recent years, South Korea has been shifting administrative offices to Sejong — some 75 miles southeast of Seoul — after an initial plan to officially relocate the capital hit legal obstacles.
 Egypt is building a new capital that will sit in the desert between the Nile and the Suez Canal.
 And more than 50 years ago, Pakistan moved its capital from Karachi to Islamabad.
-Past examples also include Brazil's creation of Brasilia and Australia's construction of Canberra.
+Past examples also include Brazil's creation of Brasília and Australia's construction of Canberra.